nonphoto/mark-luebbers/static/poems/piano-fire.md

 Gap toothed smiles leer from curved keyboards held in skeletal frames.

-Gassett says he&rsquo;ll invite everyone he knows up to see when he decides its time.
+Gassett says he’ll invite everyone he knows up to see when he decides its time.
 Grill and swill.
-Haul &rsquo;em all to the middle, huck in a gallon of kerosene.
+Haul ’em all to the middle, huck in a gallon of kerosene.
 And chuck on the smoking end of a Swisher Sweet.
-We&rsquo;ll stand clear of the crashed chords, singing strings, moans of failing joinery, skyward flailing sparks and the chorus of perfect ash, And howl with joy at all noise, light, and upward endings.
+We’ll stand clear of the crashed chords, singing strings, moans of failing joinery, skyward flailing sparks and the chorus of perfect ash, And howl with joy at all noise, light, and upward endings.